ff7man/ff7man.github.io/ff7decompilations.md

 # FF7 Decompilations

-Parts of FF7 have been decompiled by https://github.com/ergonomy-joe, this is a quick guide to compile and execute his projects.
+Parts of FF7 have been reverse engineered and decompiled by https://github.com/ergonomy-joe, their partial sources can be recompiled into functioning binaries.

+This is a quick guide to compile and execute his projects.

 ## Compiling